 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-The elder, To the chosen lady and her children, whom I love in the truth - and not I only, but also all who know the truth - because of the truth, which lives in us and will be with us forever:
+From: The Elder To: The chosen lady and her children, whom I love in truth - and not only I but also all who have come to know the truth - because of the Truth which remains united with us and will be with us forever:

 John introduces himself as "the elder" and it could be that he was talking about his office within the church or it could have been a reference to his age as he was about 90 years old when he wrote this letter.
 The letter is addressed to a certain woman who was a follower of Jesus Christ.
 It is interesting to note that the word "truth" appears alongside love and is repeated twice in this passage.
 He says that he loves her because of the presence and work of the Holy Spirit which leads us into truth which is Jesus Christ.

-Grace, mercy and peace from God the Father and from Jesus Christ, the Father's Son, will be with us in truth and love.
+Grace, mercy and shalom will be with us from God the Father and from Yeshua the Messiah, the Son of the Father, in truth and love.

 Truth is presented again alongside of love and we see here what is contained in them.
 God is love and, because of that, He could not leave us in our fallen state.
 We throw the word around without much thought in our world today but love is not passive; it is word backed by action.
 Love itself does not save us from our sinful state as God loves even those who are on the road to judgment and hell.
 That love led to the actions of mercy and grace.
 Mercy is the fact that God provided a replacement to take the judgment on our behalf and so we do not get what we deserved.
 Mercy itself does not save because it is the provision of the way but we would not have sought it on our own.
 Grace is the act of God coming to us individually and presenting to us what we could not get on our own.
 Jesus was and is that replacement and that is why He could say that He is the Truth (see John 14:6).
 Because of that mercy and grace, we have peace (a right relationship) with the Father.

-It has given me great joy to find some of your children walking in the truth, just as the Father commanded us.
+I was very happy when I found some of your children living in truth, just as the Father commanded us.

 We see, here, that some of this woman's children were holding firm to Jesus Christ and some were not.
 John said it in a loving way but still points out that some of her children were not walking with the Lord.
 Love means that you tell someone the truth even when it is difficult for them to accept and it must have been difficult for this woman.
 This applies to the local bodies of believers (churches) of today as well in that many who enter the doors every week and profess to love God do not walk in the Truth which is Jesus Christ.